German lobbying delays EU car emissions deal

-BRUSSELS/PARIS German lobbying has halted a deal to enforce stricter rules on carbon dioxide emissions for all new cars in the European Union from 2020, EU sources said on Thursday.
+BRUSSELS, June 27 Forceful German lobbying has halted a compromise deal to enforce stricter rules on carbon dioxide emissions for all new cars in the European Union from 2020, EU sources said on Thursday.

-The compromise deal was hammered out late on Monday to enforce a limit of 95 grams per kilometer (g/km) as an average across the EU fleet by 2020.
+The deal was hammered out late on Monday to enforce a limit of 95 grams per kilometre (g/km) as an average across the EU fleet by 2020.

-It had the backing of most member states, EU sources said, but Germany, home to premium carmakers, such as Daimler and BMW, was not happy and has campaigned aggressively against the plan.
+It had the backing of most member states, EU sources said, but Germany, home to premium carmakers, such as Daimler and BMW, was not happy and has campaigned aggressively to overturn the agreement.

-EU ambassadors were expected to take a vote on Thursday, but failed to do so.
-The sources said the vote was delayed by lobbying as Germany played for time.
+EU ambassadors were expected to follow up with a vote on Thursday, but failed to do so.
+The sources said the vote was delayed by lobbying and that Germany was seeking time to gather allies to overturn the deal reached on Monday.

-Senior German officials contacted EU counterparts and "asked that the decision should not be taken immediately," a European diplomatic source said, speaking on condition of anonymity.

-The source expected Germany to seek a delay until after elections in September.

 A spokeswoman for Ireland, which holds the rotating EU presidency, said several delegations had asked for more time to study the agreement.